 The Registry of Autism Service Providers

-ACT manages the Registry of Autism Service Providers (RASP) following the policies set by the Ministry of Children and Family Development (MCFD).
+The Registry of Autism Service Providers (RASP) follows the policies set by the Ministry of Children and Family Development (MCFD).

 If the child is under six, the following professionals must be selected from the Registry of Autism Service Providers (RASP) list, in order to use Autism Funding.

-ACT reviews the credentials of individual professionals but not the services of an agency as a whole.
-ACT recommends that the parents check carefully the professionals associated with an agency:
+ACT recommends that parents check carefully the professionals associated with an agency:

 - How many of them can work independently of supervision?